Mr Laurence P Milton

 d.
 Any other evidence which the Registrant considered might assist that Panel

-17. The Suspension Order was first reviewed at a hearing on 4 January 2018 at which the Registrant was present and was represented.
-That reviewing panel concluded that the Registrant’s responses to its questions and his reflective piece, showed insight into his shortcomings in his practice in Advanced Life Support (ALS).
+17. The Suspension Order was first reviewed at a hearing on 4 January 2018, at which the Registrant was present and represented.
+That reviewing panel concluded that the Registrant’s responses to its questions and his reflective piece, showed insight into his shortcomings in his practice in ALS.
 However, that panel was not satisfied that the Registrant’s shortcomings, had been fully remediated and concluded that the Registrant’s fitness to practice remained impaired.

-18. The reviewing panel on 4 January 2018 imposed a 6 month Conditions of Practice Order which required the Registrant within 6 months from the expiry of the suspension order to satisfactorily complete and pass an accredited course on Advanced Life Support provided by the UK Resuscitation Council or similar body and to provide proof of his attendance at that course to the HCPC
+18. The reviewing panel on 4 January 2018 imposed a six month Conditions of Practice Order which required the Registrant, within six months from the expiry of the Suspension Order, to satisfactorily complete and pass an accredited course on ALS provided by the UK Resuscitation Council or similar body and to provide proof of his attendance at that course to the HCPC

-26. For the above reasons the Panel concluded that the Registrant’s fitness to practice remains impaired.
+For the above reasons the Panel concluded that the Registrant’s fitness to practice remains impaired.”